telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 Inside the folder myimage, a pair of logs will be generated: *create.log* is the result of invoking the *create.sh* script and *test.log* is the output of the *test.sh* launch.
-Of course, if the execution of the create script fails, then only *create.log* is generated.
+Of course, if the execution of the creation script fails, then only *create.log* is generated.

-If all the process ends without errors, the UUID of the new image is printed.
+If all the processes end without errors, the UUID of the new image is printed.
 This image is private and owned by the user, but it is ready to be published now.